wzhou7/Fruved/docs/DSQ_Variables.md

   - `'G'` = 5-6 times per week
   - `'H'` = 1 time per day
   - `'I'` = 2 or more times per day.

-* `DSQ_020` : During the past month, what kind of cereal did you usually eat?
-Choices are food codes from a cereal database (see the appendix in the [codebook](https://epi.grants.cancer.gov/nhanes/dietscreen/dsq_codebook_teleform.docx)).

-* `DSQ_xx3` : If there was another kind of cereal that you usually ate during the past month, what kind was it?
-Choices are the same as `DSQ_020`.

 The following drinks are asked of their frequency during the past month.
 Choices are from `'A'` to `'K'`, as in `DSQ_030`.
 * `DSQ_030` : have any milk (either to drink or on cereal)?
 Choices are: